vijaykrishnamurthy-sport/Vijay/index.md

 ---
 Here is my personal website, a place that captures all my professional work.

-Two decades ago (1997) when I graduated from college, if anyone had told me that I would travel around the world, navigate through multiple careers, and enjoy work every day, I would’ve laughed it off as a good joke.
+Back in 1997 when I graduated from college, if anyone had told me that I would travel around the world, navigate through multiple careers, and enjoy work every day, I would’ve laughed it off as a good joke.